 Overall impression: Besides feeling like there were a few things missing from the plot, this movie was phenomenal.
 There were some familiar faces, and the actors did extremely well playing their parts.
 Harper (the main female lead, played by Zoey Deutch) is future me, and I’m not mad about it.
 There were definitely some memorable quotes from the movie, like when Becca (watch to figure out who that is) says, “You like because, you love despite,” and when Charlie (the main male lead, played by Glen Powell) says, “You’re not hard to get, you’re hard to earn.”
 Both of those quotes made my little hopeless romantic heart melt.

 Overall impression: That 3 out of 10 is me being nice.
-This movie was extremely mundane, anticlimactic, boring, etc. Honestly, the best part was Douglas dying, and I don’t think Douglas is a main character.
+This movie was extremely mundane, anticlimactic, boring, etc. Honestly, the best part was Douglas dying, and I don’t think Douglas is the main character.

 Won’t You Be My Neighbor?